dojo/widget-core/README.md

     └── tabPanel.css
 ```

-The `baseTheme` must contain a complete set of all of the classes you wish to apply to a widget as all theme and override classes are keyed off of it.
+The `baseTheme` must contain a complete set of all of the classes you wish to apply to a widget as all theme and override classes are limited by the classnames made available here.
 Classnames are locally scoped as part of the build but must be unique within the widget framework such that they can be themed and overridden.

 ```  css